zhaolongNCU/PocketDTA/README.md

 # PocketDTA
 PocketDTA: an advanced multimodal architecture for enhanced prediction of drug-target affinity from 3D structural data of target binding pockets.
+Motivation: Accurately predicting the drug-target binding affinity (DTA) is crucial to drug discovery and repurposing.
+Although deep learning has been widely used in this field, it still faces challenges with insufficient generalization performance, inadequate use of 3D information and poor interpretability.
+Results: To alleviate these problems, we developed the PocketDTA model.
+This model enhances the generalization performance by pre-trained models ESM-2 and GraphMVP.
+It ingeniously handles top-3 target binding pockets and drug 3D infor-mation through customized GVP-GNN Layers and GraphMVP-Decoder.
+Additionally, it employs a bilinear attention network to enhance interpretability.
+Comparative analysis with state-of-the-art methods on the optimized Davis and KIBA datasets reveals that the PocketDTA model exhibits significant performance advantages.
+Further, ablation stud-ies confirm the effectiveness of the model's components, whereas cold-start experiments illustrate its robust generalization capabilities.
+In particular, the PocketDTA model has shown significant advantages in identifying key drug functional groups and amino acid residues via molecular docking and literature validation, highlighting its strong potential for interpretability.

 ## Architecture
 ![PocketDTA](https://github.com/zhaolongNCU/PocketDTA/blob/main/PocketDTA.jpg)